 - the act is performed personally; - a senior official representing the mind and will of the organisation performs the act; - vicarious liability extends only to employment relationships.
-This means educational institutions are not vicariously liable for the unlawful behaviour perpetrated by their students, but remain liable for sexual harassment of a student by a staff member; - If the educational institution is not active in attempting to prevent harassment, does not adequately address complaints of harassment, or does not institute disciplinary action where it finds there has been harassment and it continues, then liability may follow.
+This means educational institutions are not vicariously liable for the unlawful behaviour perpetrated by their students, but remain liable for sexual harassment of a student by a staff member; - If the educational institution is not active in attempting to prevent harassment, does not adequately address complaints of harassment, or does not institute appropriate disciplinary action where it finds there has been harassment to have occurred and it continues thereafter, then liability may follow.